Hydr0x1de/PSC-ds-bot/README.md

+Description
+---
+This is a discord bot made to control proxy server.

 Setup
 ---
-`./setup.sh`
+run `./setup.sh`

 Fill in `config.toml`: token and port (port which proxy-server uses).

-Additionally, if you wanna use banlist/ban/unban commands, you should install and configure `firewalld`
+Additionally, if you wanna use banlist/ban/unban commands, you should install and configure `firewalld` (`sudo apt install firewalld`)

-`sudo apt install firewalld`

 Run the bot
 `python3 main.py`